osmant2/encode-club/week1/Report.md

 	The transaction was sent from the account 0x169f965ce47119BB4c80d7c435fdE950256CF7c8 to the contract method HelloWorld. transferOwnership (address) at address 0xEdc3FDe8EFfbDAd6145DE0a7ab9d927097E87c66. (contract re-deployed)

 	Operation ended with a success which transfered the ownership of the contract to 0x6473E19183DE2dAf370F3a3Dd9166b5B77618D25 (Vikram Barandwal (PowersOfTau#0879) address by the third owner(rehmet yeshanew).
+---

+[^1]: After the first transfer of ownership, there was a confussion with contract addresses (Osman's mistake) and we continue with two separate contracts.